faranjit/faranjit.github.io/_projects/4_gamercard.md

 ---
 layout: post
 title: GamerCard
-description: android application developed with Java
+description: android application developed using Java
 ---
 Google play link is [here](https://play.google.com/store/apps/details?id=com.gamercard.android){:target="_blank"}.

 This application is for children and their parents.
-In this app there are tasks offered by parents or the system to be completed by children.
-With this app, parents can easily send their child money, easily track their expenses and the tasks they have accomplished.
+Parents define tasks and children can get points by completing them.
+Parents can easily send their child allowances, track their expenses and the tasks they have completed.

-This app developed with Java and based on MVVM Clean Architecture.
-Some libraries and tools that we use are listed below:
+This app is developed with Java and based on MVVM Clean Architecture.
+Some libraries and tools that we used:
   * Retrofit
   * Dagger 2
   * Glide